 • In published guidelines, Fabry disease experts recommend that ERT should be considered in symptomatic males and females at any age.*

-• Males with classic mutations starting at ages 8 – 10.
+• Males with "classic" gene variants starting at ages 8 – 10.

-• Males with non-classic mutations and asymptomatic females:
+• Males with "non-classic" gene variants and asymptomatic females:

 Download the brochure